MAD Project · Practitioner-Curated Ontology · martialartsdefinitions.com

 The project distinguishes institutions from venues, clarifies cultural terminology such as dōjō, dojang, and wǔguǎn, and connects these concepts to scholarly sources and semantic standards including Schema.org and Wikidata.

-Together, these frameworks help make martial arts education more legible to researchers, educators, knowledge engineers, and large language models.
+Together, these three namespaces make martial arts education more legible to researchers, educators, knowledge engineers, and large language models.

 For whom